vikingsofcode/nakkikone/README.md

 npm install
 bower install
 gulp start
-Check the console for external ip address and open it in your browser.
+Check the console for local / external URL and open it in your browser.
+Have fun!
 ```